-Currently under construction, are seven distribution centers that form part of "build to suit" that will house the finished product for secondary distribution in Colombia, in the cities of Aguachica, Florence, Palermo, Valledupar, Pasto, Cartagena, and Monteria.
-This initiative is framed under the strategy of sustainable development in construction, and also ensures optimum comfort for human resources and the product.
-Grupo Nutresa realizes the design and construction of these buildings that will be sold to a real estate fund, once construction is complete in mid-2016, to then be taken into operating leases by Grupo Nutresa, thereby achieving a significant release of working capital.
+Currently under construction, are five distribution centers that form part of "build to suit" and that will house the finished product for secondary distribution in Colombia, in the cities of Florence, Palermo, Pasto, Cartagena, and Monteria.
+This initiative is framed under the strategy of sustainable development, in construction, and also ensures the welfare for human resources, as well as, the product.
+Grupo Nutresa realizes the design and construction of these buildings which will be sold to a real estate fund, once construction is complete in mid-2016, to then be taken into operating leases by Grupo Nutresa, thereby achieving a significant release of working capital.

-At March 31, 2016, the balance of \$77.861 (December 2015 - \$71.679), includes acquired land in the amount of \$21.985 and construction in progress in the amount of \$55.876; these buildings are expected to be completed during 2016, for which the committed resources are in the amount of \$66.572.
+At June 30, 2016, the balance of \$65.702 (December 2015 - \$71.679) includes land acquired in the amount of \$15.504 and construction in progress for \$50.198; these buildings are expected to be completed during 2016, for which committed resources of \$39.152, are budgeted.